Brotenko/QualityQuest/README.md

 * Website or WebSocket not available?
   - Specify 'https://' explicitly for the website.
   - Check whether the sockets on your device are enabled or occupied by another service.
+* `[Warn] Failed to Authenticate System.AggregateException: One or more errors occurred.`
+  - This Exception is thrown when a PlayerAudience-Client tries to connect using HTTP, TLS 1.1 or other "outdated" protocols.
+  - The Exception is non-critical and only warns the host of a connection that is not using modern standards.
+SignalR does support these connections anyway by default.

 If you have any problems, please write us an issue, we will be happy to help you.